Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Integrated Design Example

 The CSTR process is controlled by the industrial control system shown in Figure \ref{fig:CPS-ARCHI-NIST}, which follows NIST 800-82 standard with one firewall and a DeMilitariZed (DMZ) zone \cite{stouffer2011}.
+The corporate network cannot communicate directly with the control network.
+The only allowable information flow paths via the firewall are from the control network to the data logging servers in the DMZ zone, and from the corporate network to the DMZ for information retrieval.
 The BPCS and SIS have Modbus/TCP communication over the control network \cite{swales1999open}.